 If you are new to hiking at the Gorge I recommend stopping at the rest area off of the Slade exit (24 L&E Railroad Pl) and grabbing a map of the area.

-You can find more information about Red River Gorge here.
+You can find more information about unique things to do at Red River Gorge here.

-**Three:**

-If you are new to hiking at the Gorge I recommend stopping at the rest area off of the Slade exit (24 L&E Railroad Pl) and grabbing a map of the area.

-You can find more information about the Red River Gorge below.